MostafaHamedd/Tellmore01.github.io/README.md

  * What is Markdown?

-   * Markdwon is a lightweight markup language for creating formatted text using plain-text editor.
+   * Markdown is a lightweight markup language for creating formatted text using plain-text editor.

+ * Formatting  a resume

+   * A good formatting practice from Modern Technical Writing.
+       *  Simple Content
+	      * Make sure that your document is easy to understand and can be seen by someone skimming through the document by writing the main point as a header and then going into more detail under the header.

 ###  2) Installing Jekyll
 #### What is Jekyll?
-* Jekyll is a free and open source static site generator and, can be used to build websites with rich and easy-to-use navigation.
+* Jekyll is a free and open-source static site generator and, can be used to build websites with rich and easy-to-use navigation.
 #### Installing Jekyll
 1. Download and install the latest version of [Ruby](https://rubyinstaller.org/downloads/).
 2. A command line window will pop up when you are done installing.